onewelcome/identity-cloud-documentation/docs/products/access/api-reference/custom-registration/custom-registration-v2.md

 {
    "transaction_id": "123123",   //something unique, should be passed with complete step "data": "12349876",           // e.g. a challenge code.
-   "status": 2000,
+   "status": 2000
 }
 ```

 In the event of an error in the Access Service, one of the following [error codes](#server-error-codes) will be returned.

-It is up to the scripts executed by the XE to determine if the request was successful or not when everything looks fine for the Access Service.
-For all these
+It is up to the scripts executed by the Extension Engine to determine if the request was successful or not when everything looks fine for
-scenarios, a 200 OK JSON response returned to the SDK which contains:
+the Access Service.
+For all these scenarios, a 200 OK JSON response returned to the SDK which contains:

 | Param            | Description                                                                                              |
 |------------------|----------------------------------------------------------------------------------------------------------|